 The total cost of 10 incandescent bulbs over 30000 hours, including the cost of electricity at .12 USD / kwh and the cost of the bulbs is $2389.23.
 The total cost of 10 bulbs over 30000 hours, including cost of electricity at .12 USD / kwh and the cost of the bulbs is $499.65.
 A savings of $1889.58.

 The savings for 45 light bulbs is even more dramatic:

 ||Bulbs in Household

 ||Cost of Electricity

 Want to see how much LED can save you?
-Click here to try our new and simple to use Energy Savings Calculator
+Click here to try our new and simple to use Energy Savings ROI Calculator